pverscha/phd_thesis/6-chapter_1_introduction.md

 Since a protein is typically a molecule too big to be analysed by a mass spectrometer, it first needs to be cut into smaller pieces or **peptides**.
 The process of cutting a protein into smaller peptides is called **protein digestion** and is performed using a specific enzyme: trypsin.
 Other proteases (i.e. enzymes that can be used to digest proteins) exist, but trypsin is by far the most popular one since it digests and *cuts* the protein at a fixed position: everytime the amino acids lysine (K) or arginine (R) are encountered, the protein will be cleaved by trypsin (except when lysine or arginine are directly followed by proline (P)).
+All peptides that are the result of a tryptic degist of proteins are called **tryptic peptides**.
 See \autoref{fig:trypsin_digestion} for an example of a tryptic digestion of 2 proteins.

 ![Digestion of two proteins using the protease trypsin.
 The amino acids depicted in red are either lysine (K) or arginine (R) and indicate the location where trypsin will cleave the protein (except if one of these is directly followed by proline (P).
 In the second protein there will be no cleave after the second occurrence of lysine, since the next amino acid is proline. \label{fig:trypsin_digestion}](resources/figures/chapter1_trypsin_digestion.svg)